Serious flooding is rare, but it’s important that you are prepared.

 - keep an eye on the local media which will broadcast warnings from the Environment Agency

-- check Prepared in Essex for flooding advice
+- check the Essex Resilience Forum for flooding advice

 - read GOV.UK guidance on getting help during a flood